cloudflare/cloudflare-docs/content/pages/platform/functions/plugins/community-plugins.md

   Move traffic around your Cloudflare Pages domain _with ease_.
 Proxyflare is a reverse-proxy featuring:

     - Port forward, redirect, and reroute HTTP and websocket traffic anywhere on the internet
-    - Mount an entire website on a subpath (e.g. mysite.com/docs) of your apex domain
+    - Mount an entire website on a subpath (e.g. mysite.com/docs) on your apex domain
     - Serve static text (e.g. robots.txt and other structured metadata) from any endpoint
     - and much more